-There is no restriction on the selection of module options.
 If you are looking for a course that gives you an exposure to Continental Philosophy that is both broad and in-depth, this is likely to be the right course for you.
-The influential Leiter Report 2014-15 ranks our graduate programme 1st in the UK and 3rd internationally in the area 20th Century Continental Philosophy.
+The influential Leiter Report 2018 ranks our graduate programme 1st in the UK and 7th internationally in the area 20th Century Continental Philosophy.
 In the category 19th Century Continental Philosophy we are ranked 1st in the UK and 6th internationally.
 The 2014 UK Research Excellence Framework (REF) ranks the research produced by our department as 1st in the UK.

-On this course, you'll have the freedom to choose six modules from our department's extensive selection.
+On this course, you'll have the freedom to choose six modules from our department's extensive selection; two must be selected from the list of modules in Continental Philosophy, while the rest can be on any topic in the department.
 You can view our complete listing of Philosophy modules on our module webpage.
 So, whether you're interested in Nietzsche, Kant's Aesthetics, Hegel's Science of Logic or 20th Century French Philosophy, you'll find modules here that suit you.

 A representative selection of 2017/18 academic year modules likely to be of interest to those on the MA in Continental Philosophy:

 - Nietzsche (PH924-20/30)